SnorreFagerland/virushistory/collection/multics/cookiemonster/readme.md

 <h2>The Cookie Monster</h2>

-The Cookie Monster was not a virus or even (much) of a trojan - it was a prank that would annoy folks during login by asking for a cookie.
+The Cookie Monster was not a virus or even (much) of a trojan - it was a prank that would annoy users by locking the terminal and asking for a cookie.
-If you typed "COOKIE" it would let you log in.
+If you typed "COOKIE" it would let you continue.

 However, the prank had ripple effects - copycats started showing up.
 There are stories of clones that worked the same way but asked different questions:<br>